Ben has held a life-long interest in language and has a particular interest in the expressions, phrases, and idioms that contribute to it.

 Humans have been living alongside horses for thousands of years.
 We domesticate them, ride them, use them for transportation, and cherish them as companions, so it's no wonder they've found their way into our idioms, colloquialisms, and euphemisms.

 In this article, we'll take a look at 25 common and not-so-common sayings involving horses and discuss what each one means.

 Meaning: A completely different issue or circumstance; something unexpected

 Example sentence: "I didn't expect to be making cold calls on my first day!
-This job is a horse of a different colour."
+This job is a horse of a different color."

-Possible Origin: Horses often change colour from youth to maturity, so in the horse trade of old, a horse's registration may have listed a colour that didn't match its appearance.
+Possible Origin: Horses often change color from youth to maturity.
+So in the horse trade of old, a horse's registration may have listed a color that didn't match its appearance in later life.

 2. Wild Horses Wouldn't Drag Me Away

 Meaning: Nothing could persuade me to take a different course or do something else.

 Example sentence: "I was determined to finish the race; wild horses couldn't have dragged me away."